-Please select your domain name registrar from the drop down list.
-In this tutorial we’re using Namecheap, but it works the same with any provider.
+Please select your domain name registrar from the drop-down list.
+In this tutorial, we’re using Namecheap, which works the same with any provider.

 Next, you have to add a TXT record to your DNS configuration.
-Sounds complicated but it’s a simple copy and paste job you can do in under 5 minutes.
+It doesn’t sound straightforward, but it’s a simple copy-and-paste job you can do in under 5 minutes.

 Log into your Domain Registrar and set the TXT and CNAME records

 Log into your domain name registrar.
-We’re using Namecheap but again it’s the same process for all registrars.
+We’re using Namecheap, but it’s the same process for all registrars.
 You want to set host records for your domain name.

-For Namecheap, just click on “manage” for the domain name you want to edit then click on “advanced DNS” to access these settings:
+For Namecheap, click on “manage” for the domain name you want to edit, then click on “advanced DNS” to access these settings:

-Now take the TXT record you have and add it by clicking on “add new record” and selecting the TXT record option.
+Now take your TXT record and add it by clicking on “add new record” and selecting the TXT record option.
 The host value is www.

 Wait 30 minutes and then verify your domain

-Once you have setup the CNAME record and the TXT record you’ll have to wait 30 minutes to 1 hour for everything to propagate.
+Once you have set up the CNAME and TXT records, you’ll have to wait 30 minutes to 1 hour for everything to propagate.
 Changes take a bit of time to take effect and are not instantaneous.

 Congrats, you’ve just set up your first Google Site!